 The Association may refund to member insurers, in proportion to the contribution of each member insurer, the amount by which accumulated assets exceed the amount necessary to meet its obligations with regard to a particular insolvent insurance company.
-The Board of Directors did not authorize a credit refund in 2018 but did authorize a credit refund in the amount of \$4,100,000 in 2017.
+The Board of Directors did not authorize a credit refund in 2019 or 2018.

-Billed assessments receivable as of December 31, 2018 and 2017 was \$1,454,084 and \$12,420,587, respectively.
+Billed assessments receivable as of December 31, 2019 and 2018 was \$1,454,084.
 These unpaid assessments were levied in years 1991 through 2017.
-An allowance for uncollectible billed assessments has been recorded for \$1,384,170 and \$1,384,169 as of December 31, 2018 and December 31, 2017, respectively.
+An allowance for uncollectible billed assessments has been recorded for \$1,384,170 as of both December 31, 2019 and December 31, 2018.

-Unbilled assessments receivable of \$318,257 and \$387,309 at December 31, 2018 and 2017, respectively, represent the statutory ability of the Association to assess member insurers as required to meet its statutory obligations.
+Unbilled assessments receivable of \$677,709 and \$318,257 at December 31, 2019 and 2018, respectively, represent the statutory ability of the Association to assess member insurers as required to meet its statutory obligations.
 This amount may be assessed in future periods as necessary to fund liabilities for insolvent member insurers.